trigaten/Learn_Prompting/docs/reliability/ensembling.md

 ### Answer Aggregation

-AMA uses a very complicated strategy for aggregating answers (more so than DiVeRSe's voting verified).
-AMA suggests not simply taking the most common answer for a few reasons.
-Recall two of the questions we generated before:
+AMA uses a very complicated strategy for aggregating answers (more so than DiVeRSe) instead of simply taking the majority answer.
+To understand why the majority answer may be a poor choice, consider two of the questions we generated before:

 1. Was the animal living in North America?
 2. Does the animal live in North America?

 They are extremely similar, so will likely generate the same result.
-AMA relies on weak supervision and complex mathematics in order to estimate dependencies between different prompts it creates, and then uses this to aggregate answers.
+Since the questions are so similar, they will effectively bias the end result.
+To deal with this, AMA relies on weak supervision and complex mathematics in order to estimate dependencies between different prompts it creates, and then uses this to weight them appropriately.

 So, for the three questions we generated, it might assign weights of 25%, 25%, and 50%, since the first two are so similar.

-Although their aggregation strategy is powerful, it is so complicated that I will not cover it here.
+Although AMA's aggregation strategy is powerful, it is so complicated that I will not cover it here.
 Read section 3.4 of the paper for more details(@arora2022ama).

 ### Results